It may surprise you to know that this whole active journey to Financial Independence just started very, very recently. (As in about 6 months ago!)

 I ended up choosing a smaller (though very expensive) university in the New England area where I received a half tuition merit based scholarship, as well as the opportunity to play on the football team!

-The scholarship drastically helped make it more affordable, and even with my parents paying half, I was still looking at some significant loans if I didn’t figure out how to make some money on the side.
+The scholarship drastically helped make it more affordable, though even with my parents paying half, I was still looking at some significant loans if I didn’t figure out how to make some money on the side.
 I found a little time to work around campus, though college sports turned out to be pretty close to the equivalent of a full-time job (with practice, games, workouts, film study, etc. it was a lot!)

 This meant that I had to take full advantage of the time I was away from school to make money to help keep my loans as minimal as possible.